-Eckoh is well placed to capitalise on favourable industry trends with a more focused Commercial team
+Eckoh is well placed to capitalise on favourable industry trends with a more focussed Commercial team

 Eckoh has historically targeted organisations that either transact or engage with its customers at scale, at volume and utilise contact centres with more than 50 agent seats in either the UK or US.
 This represented a target market of over 2,500 potential customers in the UK and 12,000 in the US.
-During the last year and spearheaded by our new Group Marketing Director we have invested in and implemented new MarTech tools which have provided us with a more granular way of assessing the global opportunity for our solutions.
-By being more granular in our analysis we have identified a total addressable market (TAM) of over 150,000 companies, with the North American market representing 48% of that TAM making it nearly ten times larger than the UK & Ireland at 5%.
-However, when looking at the average value of a North American contract compared to one in the UK that would increase the North American TAM value to more than 20 times the UK & Ireland.
+During the last year and spearheaded by our new Group Marketing Director we have